Your culture needs to support well-being improvement

 6 ways your culture can support well-being improvement:

-6. Conduct an audit to understand how ready your organization is to support well-being.
+An audit can help you understand how ready your organization is to support well-being.
 You need to recognize your cultural strengths and obstacles.
 Cultural attributes — like trust, flexibility and learning orientation — can inhibit or solidify an employee’s ability to truly feel support from the organization.

 People need organizational support to improve their personal well-being.
 Is your organization ready to show your employees you care?